Apply Here: https://laverne.edu/engagement/cgu-partnership

-The Partnership for the Development of Faculty in Service Learning and Community Engagement (PDF) is a joint program between the University of La Verne's Office of Civic and Community Engagement and Claremont Graduate University's (CGU) Preparing Future Faculty (PFF) program.
+This is a partnership program with the Office of Civic Engagement and the College of Arts and Sciences at the University of La Verne to promote education that integrates social and personal responsibility as a key outcome across disciplines.
 The program seeks to create opportunities for doctoral students to develop pedagogical knowledge and skills in creating and leading service learning and community engagement courses with undergraduate students.
 Currently, ULV faculty teach courses on topics, such as literacy, day laborers, immigration, homelessness, archiving through activism and youth at risk.
 The aim is to address the different ways activism and social justice might be addressed together with community partners in the local area.

 Our model of service learning engagement draws from Asset Based Community Development and seeks to recognize the gifts, talents, abilities, and assets of our local communities and our students, faculty, and staff.
 We work collectively toward addressing the most pertinent issues that communities identify by being partners in this process.
 Undergraduate students connect with community partners in order to complete 20 hours of service, serving approximately three hours per week over the course of a semester.
 This configuration of service can vary given the social justice issues related to each CS 305 course.
 The aim is for them to be actively immersed in the organization's mission, goals, and work.